ros2/ros2_documentation/source/Installation/RHEL-Install-Binary.rst

 Install additional DDS implementations (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you would like to use another DDS or RTPS vendor besides the default, Eclipse Cyclone DDS, you can find instructions :doc:`here <DDS-Implementations>`.
+If you would like to use another DDS or RTPS vendor besides the default, you can find instructions :doc:`here <DDS-Implementations>`.

 Environment setup
 -----------------